 Physicians with special interest in Dermatology / Venereology of non-European Nationality who otherwise would be eligible for Ordinary membership.

-International members are entitled to vote and are not eligible to be elected to the Board or as Officers of the Academy.
+International members are entitled to vote and are eligible to be elected to the Board, but not as Officers of the Academy.

 Supporting members are organizations which are particularly active in the field of Dermatology and/or Venereology.

 National European Dermatology / Venereology societies.

 Corporate- Health care companies with a major interest in Dermatology / Venereology.